NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 In @evaluation-tracking-models the system correctly identified the red team model but failed to identify the blue team model.
 The tracking system determined that the blue team model was ID: 0 or ID: 4.This is likely due to the blue team model being partially cropped out of the image and containing black on the model.
 As a result when checking for the binary parts of the model are interfering.

 However, as seen in @five-frames the system was able to eventually identify the blue team model.
 This presents a limitation of the current system.
 As the system does not have a confidence value for the identification, it will simply return any valid identification it can find.
 This will result in problems when more models are present as the system will be likely to move a model into another when mis-identifications are present.
-A potential fix for this would be to utilise a system using hemming distance to better identify models with partial data.
+A potential fix for this would be to utilise a system using hamming distance to better identify models with partial data.
 This will be expanded upon in Section 8.2.
 A temporary fix was applied that would prevent the system from placing a model in the same position as a model that was already present.
 Whilst this isn't a particularly robust solution, it does prevent the system from placing two models in the same position.

 // or to implement a "smart" method based on the previous game state.
 This method would exploit the fact that only one model can move at a time and that the system can compare the current game state to the previous game state to determine which model has moved.
 This could utilise image segmentation to remove the terrain and gameboard from the previous image and then compare the remaining data with the current image to help determine which model has moved.
 This would still require an tag based system to assist but would be a more robust solution.